PVermeer/dexie-addon-suite-monorepo/packages/dexie-encrypted-addon/README.md

 db.version(2).stores({ friends: "#id, $name, shoeSize" }); // Always provide the full schema with all tables on version increase
 ```

-When also an `upgrade()` is necessary and/or encrypted keys have changed the `Encrypted` class can be used to decrypt and encrypt data.
+If an `upgrade()` is necessary and/or encrypted keys have changed, the `Encrypted` class can be used to decrypt and encrypt data.

 ```ts
 import { Encryption } from "@pvermeer/dexie-encrypted-addon";